 Rich SPF foods

-Tomatoes: contain lycopene, an antioxidant pigment that may protect against sunburn.
+Tomatoes contain lycopene, an antioxidant pigment that may protect against sunburn.
 Tomatoes work better with Olive oil, which also has sunscreen benefits.
-Other lycopene-rich foods include pink grapefruit and watermelon.
+Other lycopene-rich foods include watermelon and pink grapefruit.

 Sweet potatoes and spinach

-Sweet potatoes and spinach, carrots, mangoes, apricots, cantaloupe and kale, are rich in beta carotene, another carotenoid that helps decrease redness in skin when it is exposed to UV light.
-Spinach is also loaded with lutein, another skin-protective carotenoid.
+Sweet potatoes and spinach, carrots, mangoes, apricots, cantaloupe and kale are rich in beta-carotene, another carotenoid that helps decrease skin redness when exposed to UV light.
+Lutein is in spinach, along with another skin-protective carotenoid.

-Berries, grapes and pomegranate: offer sun-protective polyphenols: Raspberries, strawberries and pomegranate deliver ellagic acid, while red grapes are rich in resveratrol.
+Berries, grapes and pomegranate have sun-protective polyphenols: Raspberries, strawberries and pomegranate deliver ellagic acid, while red grapes are rich in resveratrol.

 Fatty fish